Maine Road: 1950s to 1980s

 Floodlights for the stadium were installed in 1953 and further development took place in 1957.
 This was prompted by the hosting of two FA Cup semi-finals in successive years, the side facing the Main Stand (which until that time was generally known as the Popular Side) was redeveloped and named The Kippax after a nearby street.
 Over the course of the 1960s and 1970s, the Kippax became the part of the ground where the club's most vociferous fans congregated.
-In 1963, benches were installed at the Platt Lane end, meaning that Maine Road had more seats than any other English club ground of the time.
-The next major redevelopment came in the 1970s, with the construction of the North Stand, a cantilevered stand which remained in place until the closure of Maine Road.
+In 1963, benches were installed at the Platt Lane end, meaning that Maine Road had more seats than any other English club ground at the time.
+The next major redevelopment came in the 1970s, with the construction of the North Stand, a cantilevered stand which remained in place until the ground's closure.
 The 1980s saw ambitious plans for improvements: however, these plans were shelved due to financial pressures after the Main Stand roof had been replaced at a cost of £1 million.